pronovic/setup-poetry/README.md

 |`cache-suffix`|No|Suffix to use for the cache keys, which can be used to reset the caches if necessary; defaults to `"000"`|
 |`max-workers`|No|The maximum number of Poetry workers, if the default of 4x cores is too large for your GHA runners; ignored if unset|

-> _Note:_ The `max-workers` input parameter is ignored on the Windows platform.
-I've experienced intermittent problems on Windows GHA runners where the Poetry install fails because two different processes are using the same file.
-I've never reproduced this my Windows development environment.
-I'm currently trying to work around this by setting `installer.parallel=false` on Windows.

 ## Environment

 The action exports a set of environment variables to the GitHub Actions environment.